 Gary M. Burlingame has contributed over 75 books, manuals, and chapters and 150 articles on effective small group treatments and is president-elect of the American Group Psychotherapy Association.

-Mark E. Beecher is a board-certified counseling psychologist who has practiced in a college counseling center for over twenty years.
+Mark E. Beecher is a board-certified counseling psychologist who has practiced in a college counseling center for over 20 years.
 His practice and research interests include individual/group psychotherapy, CFT, and multicultural competence.

 Cameron T. Alldredge is completing his doctoral internship in a university counseling center.
 As an emerging psychologist, he is passionate about teaching, research, and clinical practice.